Fatal Accident Claims

 0800 567 7866

-Making a fatal accident compensation claim
+What is a fatal accident claim?

-• A current or former wife/husband/civil partner
+• A current or former wife, husband or civil partner

 • Parents or ascendants (grandparents etc.)